 The HSL Tool in PhotoLab 4 is an improvement on the tool in version three and provides a very intuitive way of managing precise colour ranges across an entire image.
-Check out the video!

 This video shows how I used the tool to accentuate the autumn colours in an unprocessed RAW file.

 Disclaimer: This post contains links to DxO, a company who I am happy to be affiliated with.
-What this means is that if you download a trial copy form this post, I will get a nice warm feeling and a small reward.
+What this means is that if you download a trial copy from this post, I will get a nice warm feeling and a small reward.
 You will get a great piece of software!

 The HSL Tool in PhotoLab 4

-The workflow is straightforward – first select your colour range, then adjust the saturation (richness), Luminance (Brightness) and if necessary, Uniformity (homogeneity).
+The workflow is straightforward – first, select your colour range, then adjust the saturation (richness), Luminance (Brightness) and if necessary, Uniformity (homogeneity).
 Note that the Uniformity slider has the effect of making the colours in a range more similar.
 Useful for portraiture.

 The white dots under the colour spots along the top tell you which colours have been tweaked.

 One use case for the colour wheel is selecting the ranges of colour that are available in the image.
 This is not always obvious and a neat trick to establish this is to go through the colour wheel spot by spot pushing the saturation to extremes to see if the colour range is present to any degree that would be worth adjusting.
-Return the slider to almost the mid point and you’ll be able to see after you’ve completed the sequence, which colours you have to play with.
+Return the slider to almost the midpoint and you’ll be able to see after you’ve completed the sequence, which colours you have to play with.

 Another use case is to simply select the colour range via the spot.
 In the picture I’ve used, it’s easy to see that yellow and orange are good candidates if I want to accentuate the autumn foliage on the trees.
 I can accept the pre-defined range assigned rot the spot – or I can pull the handles around to refine it for my purposes.